 - reviewed the Statement of Mandate, Responsibility and Authority of the Executive Vice-President, Human Resources & Communications Officer, including the adequacy of her resources - reviewed annual objectives and initiatives and assessed annual performance of the Executive Vice-President, Human Resources & Communications Officer - reviewed the organizational structure and effectiveness of the human resources function - reviewed succession plans and talent development in the human resources function.

-The members of the Management Resources Committee are satisfied with the committee's mandate and believe that it substantially met the terms of its charter in 2015.
+The members of the MRC are satisfied with the committee's mandate and believe that it met the terms of its charter in 2016.

 Risk Review Committee